Safe and Effective Xanax Detox

 Furthermore, the National Institute on Drug Abuse has cautioned that withdrawal from nervous system depressants such as Xanax can cause brain activity that results in seizures.
 2 A drug detox program can help manage these potentially dangerous symptoms of Xanax withdrawal and allow for safe detox from this prescription drug.

-The Importance of Medical Detox for Xanax Addiction
+The Importance of Supervised Detox for Xanax Addiction

-As addiction experts have reported, Xanax withdrawal can produce unwelcome and even hazardous side effects, making a medically supervised detox important.
-With a medical detox program, access to medical supervision is provided to ensure that withdrawal symptoms, such as seizures, do not become life-threatening.
+As addiction experts have reported, Xanax withdrawal can produce unwelcome and even hazardous side effects, making a supervised detox important.
+With a medication-assisted detox program, medication and supervision is provided to ensure that withdrawal symptoms, such as seizures, do not become life-threatening.
 A medical team supervises detox in treatment settings and can administer medications and monitor symptoms.

 In cases of significant dependence upon Xanax, an inpatient drug detox program is recommended.
 As the World Health Organization has reported, withdrawal symptoms associated with Xanax can fluctuate rapidly, and supervision may be needed as often as every three hours for symptoms.
 1 This makes detox programs essential during the early stages of Xanax withdrawal.